 BLUE LAKE: rainbow trout, largemouth bass, brown bullhead, black crappie, bluegill

-BLUE RIVER: trout, steelhead
+BLUE RIVER: trout

 BLUE RIVER RESERVOIR: trout, warmwater species

 Blue River Reservoir is located east of Eugene near the town of Blue River, north of Hwy.
 126 and is open to year-round fishing.
 The boat ramps are not accessible at current reservoir elevations.
 Stocking will resume in March.

 This river flows through mostly U.S. Forest Service land into Detroit Lake and is open year-round (however salmon fishing is prohibited).
 During the summer it is stocked fairly regularly with hatchery trout.
 Anglers may keep up to five trout per day.

 Canby Pond is a one-acre pond located on the south end of Canby, in Canby City Park.
 This pond is open only to youth 17 years old and under, as well as persons who possess ODFW's Disabled Hunting and Fishing Permits.

 The effort and catch were both a bit slow last week, largely due to the major snow storm that hit the area last Tuesday and Wednesday.
 Unfortunately this week the forecast is for heavy rains and high freezing levels, resulting in flood warnings throughout the area as all of the snow still on the ground begins to melt and fill up the rivers and streams.
 Anglers should expect high and turbid waters for the week, and possibly into the coming weekend.
 When the river does begin to clear, warm, and drop would be an ideal time to get back out on the Clackamas River in pursuit in winters as the fish get moving once again.
 Numbers of winter fish weren’t exceptional prior to the snow but anglers had reported landing fish between Feldheimer’s above Barton and Cross Park in Gladstone.